exastencil/existential/MODLIST.md

 ### AppleSkin by squeek502
 Shows hunger and saturation, as well as the results of eating held food.

+### AmbientSounds 5 by CreativeMD
+Just adds better sound to the game.

+### Better Recipe Books (+ Brewing Stands) by marshycity
+To add pinning and scrolling to recipe books so we don't need JEI.

 ### Chalk by mortuus_art
 Helps you find your way in caves and the nether without developing a torch